bjarnef/Umbraco.Community.Hotspots/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Contributions to this package are most welcome!

+To raise a new bug, create an issue on the GitHub repository.
+To fix a bug or add new features, fork the repository and send a pull request with your changes.

 There is a test site in the solution to make working with this repository easier.